-United Urology: Growing Practice Uses Data Analysis
+United Urology Group: Growing Practice Uses Data Analysis

-Uses Data Analysis to Expand into New Markets
+Use Data Analysis to Expand into New Markets

 The practice has successfully entered new markets, but not without encountering obstacles.
 As with any specialty practice trying to establish itself in new areas, UUG was faced with the challenge of developing a patient base through the various referral sources in the area.

-Ryan Swailes, UUG physician liaison and key player in facilitating their expansion, understood that the old standard methods of physician outreach weren’t going to yield the desired results.
+Ryan Swailes, a UUG physician liaison and key player in facilitating their expansion, understood that the old standard methods of physician outreach weren’t going to yield the desired results.
 He saw the need for a strategy that would target the right referral sources in new markets and knew he needed a solution that would provide two critical missing elements: information and organization.

-Finding the Right Tools for the Job
+The Right Tools for the Job

-Harnessing the Power of Data to Build Sustainable Referral Relationships
+Harness Data to Build Sustainable Referral Relationships

 - Due diligence before moving into new territories would be simpler & more reliable